Singulink/Singulink.Numerics.Ranges/README.md

 ## Installation

-The package is available on NuGet - simply install the `Singulink.Numerics.BigDecimal` package.
+The package is available on NuGet - simply install the `Singulink.Numerics.Ranges` package.

 **Supported Runtimes**: Anywhere .NET Standard 2.1+ is supported, including:
 - .NET Core 3.0+